DID YOU KNOW?

 The Tulsa Area United Way is among the elite United Way organizations in the U.S. (Top 35 – Metro 1C).

-In 2011, more than 50,000 individuals and 1,500 companies and organizations contributed to the Tulsa Area United Way campaign.
+|In 2013, 49,030 individuals and 1,438 companies and organizations contributed to the Tulsa Area United Way campaign.

-In 2010, a total of 5,800 volunteers contributed 62,500 hours in support of the Tulsa Area United Way.
+In 2013, a total of 7,292 volunteers contributed 70,890 hours in support of the Tulsa Area United Way.

-The 40-plus volunteer members of the Tulsa Area United Way Campaign Cabinet provide vision, leadership and guidance for the annual campaign through a Leadership Team and five divisions including Development Team, Public Service and Government,
+The 50-plus volunteer members of the Tulsa Area United Way Campaign Cabinet provide vision, leadership and guidance for the annual campaign through a Leadership Team and five divisions including Development Team, Public Service and Government,

-In 2012, the Tulsa Area United Way’s five Cornerstone Million Dollar Plus companies and organizations included Bank of Oklahoma, the J.A.
+In 2013, the Tulsa Area United Way’s five Cornerstone Million Dollar Plus companies and organizations included Bank of Oklahoma, the J.A.
 Chapman and Leta H. Chapman Trusts (1949 and 1966), ONEOK, QuikTrip and Williams.